Updated March 2022

 Eliminating harsh chemicals and other methods from your cleaning lineup doesn’t mean you’re out of options.
 Look in your kitchen and throughout your home for items to clean your grill.

-Lemons or onions: Yes, the delicious additions you use to flavor your grilled food make a great DIY grill cleaner.
+Lemons or onions: Yes, the delicious additions you use to flavor your grilled food make great DIY grill cleaners.
 If you’ve got half a lemon or onion, use it to clean your grill.
 Dip the lemon in some salt to give this homemade grill cleaner a scrubby boost.
-Only use salt if your grates have a lot of buildup, since it is an abrasive substance you don’t want directly on your grill’s surface.
-Use tongs or a grill fork to hold the half of lemon or onion and carefully scrub away at warm grates.
+Only use salt if your grates have a lot of buildup since it is an abrasive substance you don’t want directly on your grill’s surface.
+Use tongs or a grill fork to hold the half a lemon or onion and carefully scrub away at warm grates.
 The acidity in either piece of produce will break down residue.

-A steamer: A portable clothes steamer can help loosen stubborn bits on your grill grates.
-Be sure to remove the racks from your grill before steaming, since the water can cause certain parts of your grill or smoker to rust.
+A steamer: A portable clothes steamer can help clean grill grates by loosening stubborn bits.
+Be sure to remove the racks from your grill before steaming since the water can cause certain parts of your grill or smoker to rust.
 If you use this method carefully, it could be safer than trying to work with a warm or hot grill.
-The moisture combined with the heat from the steamer will help remove stuck-on residue.
+The moisture, combined with the heat from the steamer, will help remove stuck-on residue.
 Because the device is portable, you can direct the steam right at the area that needs the most attention.
 The best part is that nothing is a more natural grill cleaner than water.
 Dry off your grill racks after steaming for an easy grill cleaning solution.

 You may already own some of these tools.
 If you don’t, they’re worth getting to make cleaning your grill easier.
 Have these items on hand.